On-line Te Reo Māori Dictionary

 Categorizing sentences - he

-Ka rere atu tāna tama ki a Niko.
+Ka rere atu tāna tama ki a Rangi.

 Using 'ki' to indicate direction towards something - ki